Back to Levoit Guides

 Common Causes

-• Filter not seated correctly causing vibration against housing
+• Filter not seated correctly, vibrating against the housing

-• Foreign object fell into the fan intake area
+• Foreign object fallen into the fan intake

-• Fan motor bearing wearing out after extended continuous use
+• Fan motor bearing wearing out after long continuous use

-• Filter installed upside down or with wrong orientation
+• Filter installed upside down or wrong orientation

-• Unit placed on uneven surface amplifying motor vibration
+• Unit on an uneven surface amplifying vibration

 Most fixes happen in the first 3 steps.